The Space Industry Bill will have its committee stage, the first chance for line by line scrutiny, in the House of Lords on Monday 16 October.

 Members also raised a number of questions on issues including the private and foreign ownership of civilian spaceflight operations, the impact of Brexit, obligations for environmental assessments and the timetable, framework and safety regulations required for a globally competitive UK space industry.

-Committee stage, the first chance to amend the bill and make changes, is yet to be scheduled.
+Committee stage, the first chance to amend the bill and make changes, will begin on Monday 16 October.

 Space Industry Bill summary